Title IX Policy

 6.7.3 (D) Jurisdiction

 Each USG institution shall take necessary and appropriate action to protect the safety and well-being of its community.
-Sexual misconduct allegedly committed is addressed by this Policy when the misconduct occurs on institution property, or at institution-sponsored or affiliated events, or off-campus, as defined by other Board or institution student conduct policies.
+Sexual misconduct allegedly committed is addressed by this Policy when the misconduct occurs on institution property, or at institution-sponsored or affiliated events, or off-campus, as defined by other Board or institution conduct policies.

 6.7.3 (E) Advisors